cheminfo/eln-docs/docs/55_eln/20_eln-add-entry/includes/copyProduct/index.md

----
-title: Copy product as molfile
----

-## Copy product as molfile
+# Copy product as molfile

 If a sample was created using another method than from the reaction the chemical structure, molecular formula and molecular weight will not be copied automatically.
 This is the case for example when a sample is analysed by NMR and the sample is created automatically during importation.